Basic Usage

 Running Algorithms

-Algorithms are referred to by their id.
+Algorithms are generally referenced by their id.
 To get a list of all available algorithms:

 >>> imfusion.available_algorithms()